Psalm 144 – War and Peace

 And whose right hand is a right hand of falsehood.

 a.
 Bow down Your heavens, O LORD, and come down: David used phrases and images from God’s appearance on Mount Sinai (Exodus 19:16-20) to give the sense of awe and even terror connected with God’s presence.

 i.
 “He wants God to be as present in his day as he was when he revealed himself at Sinai.”
 (Boice)

 ii.
 “In like manner, the church, or mystical body of Christ, is instant in prayer for the final completion of all her hope.
 She wisheth for the glorious day, when her God and Saviour shall bow the heavens, and come down to judgment, causing the mountains to smoke, and flame, and dissolve, and flow down before him; when his lightnings, those arrows of his indignation, and ministers of his vengeance, shall scatter the host of darkness, and destroy the anti-christian powers; when we shall be delivered from every enemy, and from all that hate us.”
 (Horne)

 b.
 Rescue me and deliver me out of great waters: David asked that the same God of majestic awe would fight for him, sending forth lightning like arrows against the foreigners who fought against David with lies and falsehood.

 i.
-During David’s days as a fugitive from Saul, he had many men who lied about him, saying the worst things about David so they might gain favor with King Saul (1 Samuel 27:18-19).
+During David’s days as a fugitive from Saul, he had many men who informed against him so they might gain favor with King Saul (1 Samuel 22:6-10, 23:19-20).
 David also likely faced whisperers and liars against his character when he was king.
-Like the greater Son of David, he was often lied about and against.
+Like the greater Son of David, he was often lied about and slandered.

 ii.
 When David spoke against these foreigners, it was not because of their nationality.
 By their actions they proved that they were truly foreigners from the people of God and rejected Yahweh, the God of Israel.